- Oops!Something went wrong.Please try again later.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for Addus HomeCare is:
+So, based on the above formula, the ROE for Clarus is:

-A Side By Side comparison of Addus HomeCare's Earnings Growth And 7.6% ROE
+A Side By Side comparison of Clarus' Earnings Growth And 6.7% ROE

-As a next step, we compared Addus HomeCare's net income growth with the industry, and pleasingly, we found that the growth seen by the company is higher than the average industry growth of 19%.
+As a next step, we compared Clarus' net income growth with the industry, and pleasingly, we found that the growth seen by the company is higher than the average industry growth of 25%.

-In total, it does look like Addus HomeCare has some positive aspects to its business.
-With a high rate of reinvestment, albeit at a low ROE, the company has managed to see a considerable growth in its earnings.
+In total, it does look like Clarus has some positive aspects to its business.
+Despite its low rate of return, the fact that the company reinvests a very high portion of its profits into its business, no doubt contributed to its high earnings growth.
 With that said, the latest industry analyst forecasts reveal that the company's earnings growth is expected to slow down.
 Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
 Click here to be taken to our analyst's forecasts page for the company.